mrwormhole/artificer/README.md

 ### The Artificer

 Sometimes you know, you don't like shell scripts for such trivial tasks right?
-This tool is your recursive collector for lambda executables and archives.
+This tool is your recursive collector for lambda executables and ZIP archives.
 It is 100% maintainable and readable.
 Open to PRs.

 Thought this may be useful to have this tool due to GoReleaser requiring Go entrypoints for each lambda.